 - Development of patterns of dependence on care providers

 - Feeling isolated, cut off, or otherwise excluded from social events

 - Feelings of shame or embarrassment by individual and/or parents due to outbursts in public

 - Secondary relationships (such as parents) absorb the weight of related challenges resulting in displaced anger, blame, and disconnect

-We provide individual, couples, parenting, and group therapy to help address these concerns at our Matthews office and Triple Play Farm in Davidson, as well as teletherapy when appropriate.
+We provide individual, couples, parenting, and group therapy to help address these concerns at our Indian Trail office and Triple Play Farm in Davidson, as well as teletherapy when appropriate.
 We will focus on identifying goals specific to your current needs which often include emotional awareness, behavioral regulation, organization strategies, social-communication skills, development towards independence, and psychoeducation.